-A clear orientation site map of the hotel(s) and convention center and a floor plan of the meeting venue are prepared by the Graphic Designer under the direction of the developed between the Conference Manager. ment Contractor and Graphic Designer is important to orient attendees to the conference venue.
-A 3D representation is beneficial if session rooms
+An orientation map of the hotel(s) and convention center and a floor plan of the meeting venue are prepared by the Graphic Designer under the direction of the Conference Manager.
+A layout of the exhibit booths/tables and assignments is also inserted.

 For planning guidance, Appendix M provides a sample Production Schedule for required conference materials, and Appendix N provides a checklist of essential information to be posted on the conference website.
-See Appendix P for the Program Document Development and Review matrix showing responsibilities and timing for tasks to be performed as part of Parts A, B, and C.